 Connect with others through a support group and or the online community so you don’t feel alone.
 Diabetes Sisters is a wonderful organization that connects women in groups called pods.
 You can meet your next BBF there.

 Give them a try and sign up for our bi-weekly e-newsletter at

-I think you also might like to read these articles:
+I think you also might like to read this articles: